 Tarot

-In the Fool's Journey, Trump XII (The Hanged Man) arrives immediately after Trump XI (Justice/Lamed, Path 22) — a deliberate sequencing in the Major Arcana's initiatory logic.
-Justice has weighed the soul with its scales and showed the exact measure of what is.
-The Hanged Man is the soul's response to that measurement: having seen clearly what the scales revealed, it chooses voluntary surrender rather than continued resistance.
-The sequence Justice → Hanged Man → Death (Path 23 → Path 24) tells the story of the complete dissolution of the previous self: first the accurate seeing of what is (Justice), then the willing release of attachment to what was seen (The Hanged Man), then the actual death and transformation that the release makes possible (Death/Nun).
-The Hanged Man stands at the threshold: he has said yes to what Justice revealed but has not yet fully died.
+The Hanged Man arrives immediately after Justice (Trump XI / Path 22) — a deliberate sequencing in the Major Arcana's initiatory logic.
+Justice has weighed the soul and shown the exact measure of what is.
+The Hanged Man is the soul's response to that measurement: having seen clearly what the scales revealed, it chooses voluntary suspension rather than continued resistance.
+The sequence Justice → Hanged Man → Death (Paths 22–24) narrates the complete dissolution of the previous self: accurate seeing (Justice), willing release of what was seen (The Hanged Man), actual transformation made possible by the release (Death/Nun).
+The Hanged Man stands at the threshold — he has said yes to what Justice revealed but has not yet fully died.
 He is suspended in the yes, in the Water between what he was and what he will become.

 Hermetic